philzook58/philzook58.github.io/_posts/2024-07-15-linear_grobner_egraph.md

 Can we make any sense of an occurs check in this linear form?
 Unification?

 ## Egraphs are Ground Completion, Grobner is Knuth Bendix

+Gaussian elimination and grobner bases are more like E-ground completion (ground completion in a background theory E).
+The "variables" appearsing in these equations are really 0-arity constants, not variables in the sense of term rewriting.
+This may help explain why they are terminating, akin to how ground completion is terminating.

+Ground completion modulo just associativity is not terminating though, since it is just string rewriting.
+A funny world

 I'll note that associativity added into ground equations makes knuth bendix completion undecidable.